 You might start off solo, but when your business grows you may need to employ staff.
-Employers must deduct tax and NICs from employees' pay under the Pay As You Earn (PAYE) system.
+Employers must deduct tax and NICs from employees' pay under the Pay As You Earn (PAYE) system, and also pay NICs as an employer.
 You will have to register with HMRC as an employer and run payroll software that reports real time PAYE information to HMRC every pay day.